 We are all familiar with the idea of glaciers, icebergs, snowfields, and hundreds of other words descriptive of snow and ice.
 My overall impression of ice, snow, and the results of its accumulation is one of purity and power.
 My work is abstract, like the surface of these snowfields, and reflects a rainbow of color field possibilities.
 Ice is alive with color that shifts and refracts light as I depict in these paintings.
 As an observer shifts position the light shifts its characteristics.
 There is an iridescence that overwhelms in nature and seems artificial on recollection.

-I have been to the continent of Antarctica thirteen times.
+I have been to the continent of Antarctica seventeen times.
 Expeditions have taken me from New Zealand through the Sub Antarctic Islands and Macquarie Island into the Ross Sea to explore the huts of Scott and Shackleton.
 It is my intention to find additional venues to explore different parts of this vast and inspiring place.
 The art will follow.

 “Bergy Bit” – large chunk of glacier ice or a very small iceberg floating in the sea.
 They are generally spawned from disintegrating icebergs and glaciers.